Bootham Park – York

 Bowman Riley’s design takes advantage of land to the rear of the present building, where the intention is to build a landmark building of three storeys providing an additional 3,000m2 comprising a ground floor of factory space and two floors of offices, demonstration rooms and technical facilities.
 This would release 960m2 within the existing building thereby expanding factory capacity by nearly 2,000m2.

 Creating a landmark building adjacent to the busy A650 would send a statement to the passing world that GESIPA is an exciting and growing engineering and manufacturing company and that the town of Keighley and the wider Bradford area is a place in which to do business and build success.

 Bowman Riley has prepared designs for Brookfield Garth, a new residential development on a vacant plot of land in the North Yorkshire village of Hampsthwaite, five miles from Harrogate for developer Stonebridge Homes.

-The site consists of 1.24 hectare of overgrown grassed field with a public right of way to be retained and a number of trees with preservation orders.
+The site consists of 1.24 hectares of an overgrown grassed field with a public right of way to be retained and a number of trees with preservation orders.

-Adjacent to the site is a variety of existing dwellings varying from multi-storey family homes to single storey bungalows each uniquely built with various stones, bricks and renders.
+Adjacent to the site is a variety of existing dwellings varying from multi-story family homes to single storey bungalows each uniquely built with various stones, bricks, and renders.

-We prepared initial feasibility sketch schemes for a mixture of 36 new of 2-3 bedroom semi-detached and 4-5 bedroom detached properties with generous parking allocation and rear gardens.
-40 per cent affordable housing will be provided in accordance with Harrogate Borough Council’s policy.
+We prepared initial feasibility sketch schemes for a mixture of 36 new 2-3 bedroom semi-detached and 4-5 bedroom detached properties with generous parking allocation and rear gardens.
+40 percent affordable housing will be provided in accordance with Harrogate Borough Council’s policy.